 Seelio Online Portfolio

 Students in the College of Communication and the Arts capture their class projects and extracurricular endeavors with Seelio, an online portfolio program.
 Seelio allows for a visual and narrative presentation of one's experience.
-Check out some of the inspiring portfolios of students in the Department of Art.
+Check out some of the inspiring portfolios of students in the Department.
 Learn more about Seelio.